88-degrees/Book-of-Changes/appendix02s2.md

 The 'separation from his comrades' has respect to line 3 not finding its correlate in 6.
 'The wife's failing in her proper course' has respect to the line being undivided and not in the centre.

-Khăng-žze says, on paragraph 4, that humility and right-doing will find rest and peace in all places and circumstances.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says, on paragraph 4, that humility and right-doing will find rest and peace in all places and circumstances.

 Paragraph 5.
 'The natural issue cannot be prevented:'--the wife will have a child minister and ruler will meet happily.